 Health Reference Center is a Facts on File database that allows you to search by subject information on things like body systems, diseases and disorders, drug abuse and addiction, mental health and developmental disorders, nutrition and wellness, or even by medical test.
 There are specific health centers with health information specific to teen’s, women’s, men’s, children’s and senior’s health.

-Heritage Quest is available only in the library and no library card is needed.
-Records include: city directories from 1821-1989; U.S. censuses; Freedman Bank records, an important African American genealogy resource; Revolutionary War records; the U.S. Congressional Serial Set with all House and Senate reports and documents published since 1817; and PERSI, a comprehensive index of local history and genealogy periodicals articles.
+Heritage Quest records include: city directories from 1821-1989; U.S. censuses; Freedman Bank records, an important African American genealogy resource; Revolutionary War records; the U.S. Congressional Serial Set with all House and Senate reports and documents published since 1817; and PERSI, a comprehensive index of local history and genealogy periodicals articles.
 Search results can be sent to your email.

-The Legal Self-Help Center is for Illinois residents who need help in solving their legal problems.
+Illinois Legal Aid Online is for Illinois residents who need help in solving their legal problems.
 The site offers forms, videos, and all sorts of different resources to help residents with their legal questions

 Reach conversational proficiency in 72 languages, including English as a Second Language, good for tourists or beginners.
+You can either use Mango Languages as a guest or create your own free account to track your progress.
 Free app for iOS and Android available.

 Morningstar Investment Research Center is a comprehensive resource for financial information on stocks, mutual funds, exchange-traded funds, and market overviews.
 Morningstar includes an Investment Classroom offering courses to strengthen your investment skills.

 PressReader provides full text, full color access to over 4000 newspapers and magazines from 100 countries in 60 languages.
 The issues are current and archived for one to two weeks.
-Included are the Chicago Tribune, Chicago Sun-Times, and USA Today.
+The collection includes the Chicago Tribune, Chicago Sun-Times, and USA Today.
 Managed by ProQuest.

 Reference USA is an online database that provides data for 24 million U.S. businesses searched by company name or custom searched by specific criteria.
 Reference USA includes additional databases for searching U.S. jobs and internships, U.S. healthcare professionals, and white pages for locating over 89 million U.S. residents.